mightyplow/ObjectObserver/README.md

 small js library to watch objects for changes

 # What gets created by this script
-The script creates an object on the window with the name 'Observer'.
+The script creates an object on the window with the name 'ObjectObserver'.

-# The interface of the 'Observer' object
+# The interface of the 'ObjectObserver' object
 - methods
     - observe (object, property, callback)
         - listens for changes of the given property on the given object and invokes the callback with the new value, if the value gets set